Behavioral addiction: Video game addiction

 Internet gaming disorder (IGD) affects an estimated 5% of the global population.

+Multiplayer games are created in a way to encourage engagement which can be a positive experience, but it can negatively affect individuals with low self-esteem and real-world problems such as unfulfilled needs in the way of connecting with other individuals.
+Intervention strategies that are proposed to treat gaming addiction include support groups and screening instruments such as Young’s Diagnostic Questionnaire and the On-Line Gamers Anonymous Web site.

+The question of whether gaming addiction is truly an addiction is still relevant, as the way it is defined is still being developed to understand how much attention should be given to the condition.

 Treatment

 Behavioral addiction is a treatable condition.
 Treatment options include psychotherapy and psychopharmacotherapy (i.e., medications) or a combination of both.
 Cognitive behavioral therapy (CBT) is the most common form of psychotherapy used in treating behavioral addictions; it focuses on identifying patterns that trigger compulsive behavior and making lifestyle changes to promote healthier behaviors.
 Because cognitive behavioral therapy is considered a short-term therapy, the number of sessions for treatment normally ranges from five to twenty.
 During the session, therapists will lead patients through the topics of identifying the issue, becoming aware of one's thoughts surrounding the issue, identifying any negative or false thinking, and reshaping said negative and false thinking.
 While CBT does not cure behavioral addiction, it does help with coping with the condition in a healthy way.
 Currently, there are no medications approved for treatment of behavioral addictions in general, but some medications used for treatment of drug addiction may also be beneficial with specific behavioral addictions.

 Another form of treatment is recreational therapy.
 A Certified Therapeutic Recreation Specialist (CTRS) uses leisure and recreation to help individuals recover from their injuries, ailments, or addictions.
 Therapeutic recreation can help an individual struggling with addiction to improve their self-esteem, confidence, motivation, resiliency, autonomy, enjoyment, and overall emotional state.